Miami International Autodrome

 The Miami International Autodrome is a purpose-built temporary circuit around Hard Rock Stadium and its private facilities in Miami Gardens, Florida, United States.
-The track is 3.363 mi long and features 19 corners with an average in a Formula One car of around 224 km/h in qualifying.
+The track is 3.363 mi long and features 19 corners with an average speed in a Formula One car of around 224 km/h in qualifying.
 The track was designed by Formula One track designers, Apex Circuit Design, for the Miami Grand Prix, which was added to the Formula One calendar for the 2022 World Championship.
+The circuit is primarily used for Formula One events; Formula E began to use a modified layout of the circuit for the Miami ePrix from the 2025–26 season onward.

 History

 The track had been proposed as early as October 2019 with an initial design at the venue, with up to 75 circuit designs having been considered, and 36 being simulated.
 The stadium's owner, Stephen Ross, had been attempting to attract Formula One for several years before the initial design was published.
 Organizers for the Grand Prix at Hard Rock Stadium had an agreement in principle to host a race from 2021, but this was delayed.
 Miami Gardens commissioners had initially voted against the track's creation, but this was reversed on April 14, 2021.
 On September 2, 2021, the track was officially named as the "Miami International Autodrome".

 In September 2024, it was announced that four new layouts were constructed to utilize the circuit all year in order to host other racing events besides the Formula One.

 The circuit also hosted the non-championship Evo Sessions for the Formula E World Championship in March 2025, in which celebrities and other sports personalities from all backgrounds tested the current Formula E GEN3 Evo car with the assistance of one of their team's current drivers.
-The circuit layout used was a shortened (Extended MIA Loop) layout to accommodate for the reduced range of a Formula E car compared to a Formula One car.
+The circuit layout used was a shortened (MIA Loop) layout to accommodate for the reduced range of a Formula E car compared to a Formula One car.